-As the Thunderbird post pointed out;
+As the Thunderbird post pointed out:

 “where there’s trust, there’s a relationship.
 And where there’s a relationship, there’s growth..”

 So how do we build trust?
 I personally have found a great place to start is putting myself in another person’s shoes.
-Empathy is a powerful tool that provides insight to the needs others.
+Empathy is a powerful tool that provides insight into the needs of others.
 Fast Company discusses the benefits of using empathy in their article, “Why Genuine Empathy is Good for Business.”